SymonXavier/crisscross/README.md

-# crisscross
+# Tick Two
-A TikTok clone built in 24 hours
+A clone built in 24 hours